 This Day in History: The first naval engagement of the American Revolution

 On this day in 1775, American militia cross Chelsea Creek, near Boston.
 They would soon be engaged in the first naval engagement of the American Revolution.
-A British battleship would explode!
+A British ship would explode!
 The American victory occurred a mere five weeks after the “shot heard round the world” at Lexington Green.

 The war was truly on!
 And Americans were doing well.

 After the Battles of Lexington and Concord, the British found themselves under siege in Boston.
 This left them with multiple problems, but an obvious one was access to food and supplies.
-The British were used to relying on local farms to supplement their needs.
-Any effort to replenish supplies from Britain or Canada would take a while.

 Americans sought to take advantage of the situation.